New ways to pay

 Card issuers restrict the number of contactless transactions that can be made before the Pin is requested, to prevent fraud.
 The £30-per-transaction limit is another safeguard, however, our research suggests that some banks are failing to protect their customers properly.

-Industry figures suggest contactless card fraud is low, amounting to 3.1p in every £100 spent using the technology, according to Financial Fraud Action UK.
+Industry figures suggest contactless card fraud is low, amounting to 2.7p in every £100 spent using the technology, which represents just 1.1% of overall card fraud.

-However, it is possible that these figures do not reflect all losses – because fraud that is directly attributable to the contactless functionality of debit or credit cards cannot always be recorded as such.
+However, it is possible that these figures do not reflect all losses – because fraud that is directly attributable to the contactless functionality of payment cards cannot always be recorded as such.

 You can take simple step to minimise the risk of card fraud: